EV Charging Infrastructure Summit - North America

 Achieving the future of EV charging reliability and performance

-Organized by the Smart Grid Observer, the 8th EV Charging Infrastructure Summit - North America: West, February 24-25, 2026 in San Francisco convenes top industry experts and energy professionals to examine trends and opportunities in the growing EV charging market, and what investments are needed to optimize grid stability and the end user experience.
+Organized by the Smart Grid Observer, the 9th EV Charging Infrastructure Summit - North America, July 14-15, 2026 in Chicago convenes top industry experts and energy professionals to examine trends and opportunities in the growing EV charging market, and what investments are needed to optimize grid stability and the end user experience.
 Case studies of current utility programs and deployments will be discussed with an eye toward refining strategies, identifying technologies, and implementing business models that will ensure widespread EV adoption is optimized for all stakeholders.

 "The Summit was great -- informative and productive.
 The participants are deeply involved and fit the topic."